navidfaridi/Pargoon.Core/src/Pargoon.Extensions.Linq/readme.md

 ## Example

-Here's a complete example of using `Pargoon.Extensions.Linq` in a typical scenario:
+Here's a complete example using `Pargoon.Extensions.Linq` in a typical scenario:

 ```csharp
 using Pargoon.Extensions.Linq;